Keyframer: Empowering Animation Design using Large Language Models: User Study Results

 \textbf{System Performance}.
 On average, $90.4$ (SD = $36.7$) lines of code were generated by the LLM in the final designs for Activity 1, and $87.2$ (SD = $63.5$) for Activity 2.
-The generated CSS from GPT-4 included CSS properties such as opacity, fill color, visibility, scale, and timing-function (a full list of generated CSS properties is listed in \ref{app:css-props}). \system was able to generate code for animations in a timely manner, taking on average $17.4$ seconds (SD = $9.7$s, max = $62.0$s, min = $5.9$s) to generate a code instance from a prompt.
-In addition, the code generated by the LLM were generally high-quality.
-Only $6.7$\% of GPT-4 generated CSS (n=15) resulted in code with syntactical errors (the details of which are provided in \ref{app:css-errors}).
-In those cases, participants would regenerate code using the same prompt or edit the prompt.
+The generated CSS from GPT-4 included CSS properties such as opacity, fill color, visibility, scale, and timing-function (a full list of generated CSS properties is listed in \ref{app:css-props}). \system generated animation code in a timely manner, taking on average $17.4$ seconds (SD = $9.7$s, max = $62.0$s, min = $5.9$s) to generate a code instance.
+In addition, the code generated by the LLM were generally high-quality, with only $6.7$\% (n=15) of code snippets with syntactical errors (the details of which are provided in \ref{app:css-errors}).
+An example of two participants' final animations are displayed in Figure \ref{fig:results-examples}.

-The most common challenges users encountered when requesting animations were having the LLM correctly interpret group versus individual level behavior, and getting the LLM to correctly execute time-sensitive sequencing.
-For example, in Activity 1, a common prompt request was to `animate the sparkles to twinkle.'
-Users almost always meant for each of the three sparkles to animate independently, but because there was a group-level specification in the SVG (\texttt{<g id="sparkles">}), the LLM applied the animation to the three sparkles as a group.
-Users would then reprompt to specify independent animation, e.g., `animate \textit{each} sparkle to twinkle.'
-Another common challenge was getting two elements to move together, especially in the rocketship illustration.
-While this could be accomplished by grouping items in the underlying SVG code, doing so solely in CSS is more difficult as it requires matching time delays and duration, which the LLM did not always successfully execute.